 6. Hang a bird feeder near a window to make for easy bird watching.

-7. Use calming feliway pheromone plugins in every room.
+7. Use calming cat pheromone plugins in every room.

-What about reduce his time outside gradually?
-In my experience and what I’ve heard from others who’ve tried this, it seems to just keeps reminding them how much fun it is outside, and what you want to do is make him realize how much fun it is to be inside.
-It does work for some cats.
+You may wonder wouldn’t it be easier to reduce his time outside gradually?
+What we’ve heard from many adopters who try this, it doesn’t seem to work well in most cases – perhaps it keeps reminding them how much fun it is outside, and what you want to do is make him realize how much fun it is to be inside!

 We hope these tips help you transition your outdoor cat to be a happy healthy and safe indoor kitty!